Official information policy

 Purpose

-1. This Official Information Policy describes how the Department of Corrections (Corrections) will ensure it meets the spirit of the Official Information Act 1982 (OIA) and complies with initiatives to increase the availability of official information to the people of New Zealand.
+1. The Department of Corrections (Corrections) is committed to transparency and accountability.
+This Official Information policy describes how Corrections will ensure it meets its obligations under the Official Information Act 1982 (OIA) and will comply with initiatives to increase the availability of official information to the people of New Zealand.

 Application